East Coast Park: Siglap Canal

 Located near Area C4, a new lawn and lookout deck in the East Coast Park was opened to provide visitors with an additional area for recreational activities as well as a community space.
 These enhancements were carried out that included drainage upgrading for a 230 m section of the Siglap Canal to the sea.

+Mana Mana Beach Club

+The Mana Mana Beach Club, located at the park since 1994, comprises a restaurant, storage facilities for sailing, windsurfing, snorkelling and kayaking equipment and boats.
+It also has one indoors function room and one outdoor function area which is available for rent to hold parties and events.

 Transportation

 The park is accessible by East Coast Park Service Road with numerous exits along the East Coast Parkway.
 Ample parking space is provided with many carparks situated in various locations in the park.
 SBS Transit Bus Service 401 stops along the East Coast Park Service Road from Bedok Bus Interchange during weekends and public holidays.
-Underpasses link the park to the nearby Marine Parade housing estate.
+Underpasses below the East Coast Parkway link the park (from Areas B to G) to nearby housing estates.
 The Thomson East Coast (MRT) Line also has access to the park by Marine Parade and Bayshore MRT Station.

 The park is also connected to other parks in Singapore through the Park Connector Network, being part of the Eastern Coastal Park Connector Network.
 Within the park, footpaths and cycling paths allow access to pedestrians and cyclists respectively.